Arunabha-NOTE/AzureInfraAssignment/README.md

 - A detailed README.md with step-by-step instructions
 - Screenshots demonstrating the implementation process

 Navigate to any of the links above to access the specific assignment instructions and documentation.
+I have added screenshots wherever possible.